humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 The transformation took about 8 weeks.
 It was incredibly uncomfortable for everyone involved, not least of all for me.
 But now we're flying.
 A few weeks back, I shipped 6 PRs in a day.
-I can count on one hand the number of times I've opened a non-markdown file in an editor in the last two months.
+I can count on one hand the number of times I've edited a non-markdown file by hand in the last two months.

 ## Advanced Context Engineering for Coding Agents